mtumilowicz/rust-rocket-workshop/README.txt

         * Rust provides Into implementation for types that have provided From implementation.
             * Into should be used, in cases where From cannot be implemented.
         * conversions cannot fail
-            * use: TryFrom and TryInto
+            * use: TryFrom, TryInto, FromStr (kept historical reasons, but equivalent for newer TryFrom<&str>)
     * `Send`, `Sync`
         * `Send` = can be moved to different thread
             * means there is always exactly one owner even as the thread changes